heyanik/component-size-masuarer/README.md

 > [!TIP]
 >Pin the extension to use it regularly.

+---

-<mark>If you're going to use it, please don't forget to give the repository a star.
+>If you're going to use it, please don't forget to give the repository a star.
 It'll motivate me to develop things like this.
-And also, I can see how many of you're using it.❤️</mark>
+And also, I can see how many of you're using it.❤️

 ---